griptape-ai/griptape/docs/griptape-framework/drivers/observability-drivers.md

 # Observability Drivers

-Observability Drivers are used by [Observability](../structures/observability.md#image) to send telemetry (metrics and traces) related to the execution of an application using griptape.
+Observability Drivers are used by [Observability](../structures/observability.md) to send telemetry (metrics and traces) related to the execution of an LLM application.
 The telemetry can be used to monitor the application and to diagnose and troubleshoot issues.
 All Observability Drivers implement the following methods:

 * `__enter__()` sets up the driver.
 * `__exit__()` tears down the driver.
 * `invoke_observable()` wraps all functions and method marked with the `@observable` decorator.
-At a bare minimum, implementations invoke the wrapped function and return its result (a no-op), but this provides a hook for drivers to send telemetry (metric, and traces) related to call arguments, return values,exceptions, and latency.
+At a bare minimum, implementations invoke the wrapped function and return its result (a no-op), but this provides a hook for drivers to send telemetry related to call arguments, return values,exceptions, and latency.

 ## Griptape Cloud

 The Griptape Cloud Observability Driver instruments `@observable` functions and methods with metrics and traces for use with the Griptape Cloud.

+!!! note
+    This Driver is required when using the Griptape Cloud Managed Structures feature.
+For local development, you can use the [Skatepark Emulator](https://github.com/griptape-ai/griptape-cli?tab=readme-ov-file#skatepark-emulator).

-Here is an example of how to use the `GriptapeCloudObservabilityDriver` with `Observability` to send the telemetry to Griptape Cloud:
+Here is an example of how to use the `GriptapeCloudObservabilityDriver` with the `Observability` context manager to send the telemetry to Griptape Cloud:

 ```python title="PYTEST_IGNORE"